Grem6/AutoSpotify/README.md

 > AutoSpotify is a personal project that I've been working on to develop my programming skills.

-*Works only with firfox browser right now. working to extend that functionality*
+*Works only with firefox browser right now. working to extend that functionality*

 ## 🛠️ Setup <a name = "setup"></a>